Data protection

 Value: https%3A%2F%2Fwww.testseite…%2F (URL of the author)

-Purpose: This cookie saved the URL of the website that the user types into a text box on our website.
+Purpose: This cookie stores the URL of the website that the user enters in a text field on our website.

 Expiration date: after 12 months